DeweyPointJr/Scripter-Garden-Horizons-Macro/README.md

 3. Extract the zip file

 ## Usage:
+1. Run Macro.ahk
-1. Use the menu in the macro to select which items to buy, and press start
+2. Use the menu in the macro to select which items to buy, and press start
-2. Press F3 (or another keybind if you changed it) to stop the macro.
+3. Press F3 (or another keybind if you changed it) to stop the macro.

+## Features:
+ - Seed Shop
+ - Gear Shop
+ - Auto Harvest
+ - Auto Sell
+ - Botanist Donations
+ - Auto Reconnect
+ - Auto Update

 Click here for a [YouTube Tutorial!](https://youtube.com/ScriptAndPlayGames)